 theologians in the twentieth.
 Each had observed

-that the imago Dei ossified and ceased to move
+that the imago Dei ossified and ceased

-and self-interest of the institution can even
+momentum and self-interest of the institution

-serve to prevent people from primal, religious
+can even serve to prevent people from primal,

-encounter which could actually threaten its stability
+religious encounter which could actually threaten

-and the social vision it guards.
+its stability and the social vision it guards.